-772 Understanding Modern Music Trimester
+772 Understanding Modern Music Trimester .5 credit 11, 12

 This course explores the musical styles of the twentieth century and beyond.
 Topics include: 20th century art music, early American music (spirituals, Blues), Jazz, Country, Rock, Musical Theatre, and other modern styles.
 Students are expected to complete all coursework on time and participate in group projects and class discussions.